Chasel-Tsui/mmrotate-dcfl/README.md

 |DCFL| ResNet101 (1024,1024,200) | **52.54** | le135  |   1x    |  Flipping   |     2      |     [dcfl_r101_dota2]()      | - |

 ## Visualization
+Predictions of the RetinaNet-O are shown in the first row, predictions of the DCFL are shown in the second row.
+Note that the green box denotes the True Positive, the red box denotes the False Negative and the blue box denotes the False Positive predictions.
 ![demo_images](figures/vis.png)

 ## Citation